wkigenyi/quiz/README.md

 First, navigate to [https://quiz-psi-nine.vercel.app](https://quiz-psi-nine.vercel.app)

-Login with either admin/admin or answer/answer
+Login with either admin/admin or answer/answer.
+The usernames and passwords are case sensitive.
+The admin account has all access.
+The answer account can only take quizzes.

 ## Create a quiz